-That’s it now boot it from the USB with these common keys F1, F2, F8 – F12, ESC, Delete.
-Optionally when you’re exhausted getting into boot menu, try booting into BIOS and set USB to boot first.
+That’s it now boot it from the USB with these common keys F1, F2, F8 – F12, ESC, and Delete.
+Optionally when you’re exhausted getting into the boot menu, try booting into BIOS and set USB to boot first.

 Now boot from USB you’ll see a Chrome OS logo and after a few seconds the Welcome screen where you can configure the OS as per your choice.